n-studio/motion-initializers/README.md

 end

 @button._!{maybe_not_defined_method}
-=> raise an error is button is nil
+=> raise an error if button is nil
 ```

 That is said, I don't find this syntax very nice.